 Balsamiq: also very easy to use with drag-and-drop elements, with a good look and feel that clients can readily understand and work with.

-HTML + CSS: a new trend with designers who also know code, this might be worth trying out, especially when building responsive sites (desktop, tablets and mobile).
+A new trend with designers who also know code, this might be worth trying out, especially when building responsive sites (desktop, tablets and mobile).
 If you’re quick with code, you can easily play with elements, moving and resizing them to show how different screen sizes will work.